Magronox/Magronox.github.io/index.md

  Welcome to my home page
 =============

-I'm an undergraduate student in Electrical Engineering at Sharif University of Technology, interested in graphical models, meta-learning, probability theory, and information theory.I am mainly interested in theoretical work.
+I'm an undergraduate student in Electrical Engineering at Sharif University of Technology.
+I am interested in graphical models, meta-learning, unsupervised learning, probability theory, and information theory.I am mainly interested in theoretical work.

+<strong>My current activities :</strong>
+ ## Research:
+  1. Clustering and graphical models
+  2. Meta-learning
+ ## Teaching Assistance:
+  Information theoyr

 You can read more about me [here](http://magronox.github.io/about).